defgsus/clipig/docs/_doc_template.md

 But indeed, CLIP does think this image to be **95%** similar to the term **a curly spoon**.
-This is a top scoring that an actual photo never would get and a classic example of an [Adversarial](https://en.wikipedia.org/wiki/Adversarial_machine_learning) in machine learning.
+This is a top scoring that an actual photo would rarely get and a classic example of an [Adversarial](https://en.wikipedia.org/wiki/Adversarial_machine_learning) in machine learning.